 There’s certainly plenty of power to meter out too.
 The engine’s peak torque figure is quoted as delivered between 5000 and 5250rpm, but this doesn't do justice to an engine that punches hard from as little as 2000rpm.

 In Sport+ you’re accompanied by a roar from the exhaust and a less appealing roar from noise pumped into the cabin, but it’s dramatic and exciting, and gearshifts with the paddles do little to hinder your forward progress.

 Price and rivals

 Overall, the CLA45 is a far better effort than its predecessor; quicker, better to look at, more pleasant inside, and with a more adjustable and involving chassis.
-If there’s one downside, it’s price: Mercedes hasn’t yet confirmed full UK pricing, but expect the CLA45 S to start around the £52,000 mark.
+If there’s one downside, it’s price: Mercedes has now confirmed full UK pricing, with the CLA45 S to start at £52,145.